jacobo/background_jobs_kaigi/slides.md

 ### How to Fail at Background Jobs
 ## `jacobo.github.com/background_jobs`

 .notes Failure is a good thing.
-I want to spark conversations.
+We more from failure than success.

 !SLIDE[bg=images/evan.jpg] moredarkness shadowh2
 ### Delayed::Job